datakurre/automation-playground/docs/workitems.md

 # Service tasks for Robots

 We are soon ready to start implementing BPMN {bpmn}`bpmn/service-task` service tasks in Robot Framework and let Camunda Platform Zeebe to be used for orchestrating {bpmn}`bpmn/robot-task` Robot Framework automation.
-A single issue remains:
+There's only one remaining issue:

 **Robot Framework is a generic automation framework.
 How should we use it specifically with Camunda Platform?**

+*(TL;DR; With a custom Camunda worker and RPA framework work items adapter.)*

 ## Tasks are work items